 Everyone just needs to get off their high horse and gain a little bit of perspective! *tut*

 Can’t we all just allow our kids to choose what they want instead of making the whole world grey and beige?
+I’m quite sure that allowing our kids to have more options as to what they wear and what colour those clothes are, will surely have no affect on them.
+Whereas forcing pre-programming on them has!

 Just because someone is surrounded by pink, glitter and sequins, doesn’t mean they will choose that for themselves.
 They won’t.
 Trust me!